Kodaira dimension of fibrations over abelian varieties

 \begin{intro-theorem} Let $f \colon X \to A$ be a surjective morphism from a smooth projective variety to an abelian variety.
 Assume that $f$ is smooth away from a closed set of codimension at least $2$ in $A$, and denote its general fiber by $F$.
 Then for every $m\ge 1$ we have

 where $\alpha_i \in {\rm Pic}^0 (A)$ are (possibly repeated) torsion line bundles.
 In particular, if $f_* \omega_X^{\otimes m}$ is globally generated for some $m$, then

 \end{intro-theorem}

+We remark that non-trivial torsion line bundles can indeed appear in the decomposition of $f_* \omega_X^{\otimes m}$ in Theorem \ref{trivial}.
+For instance, if $X$ is a bielliptic surface obtained as a quotient of a product of elliptic curves by a non-trivial finite group, then its Albanese map $f$ is smooth, while $P_1(X) = 0$ and $P_1 (F) = 1$; thus $f_* \omega_X$ is a non-trivial torsion line bundle.

-Note that assuming Viehweg's $C_{n,m}^+$ conjecture, the result in Theorem \ref{main}(2) implies that a morphism $f \colon X \to A$ which is smooth in codimension $1$ satisfies ${\rm Var}(f) = 0$, i.e. $f$ is birationally isotrivial (cf. also \cite[Corollary 3.2]{PS2}).
-If $f$ is smooth and one assumes that $F$ has a good minimal model, this is also implied by the main result in \cite{Taji}, namely the proof of the Kebekus-Kov\'acs conjecture bounding ${\rm Var}(f)$ from above by the Kodaira dimension of the base.
+Note that assuming Viehweg's $C_{n,m}^+$ conjecture, which holds when $F$ has a good minimal model by \cite{Kawamata2}, the result in Theorem \ref{main}(2) implies that a morphism $f \colon X \to A$ which is smooth in codimension $1$ satisfies ${\rm Var}(f) = 0$, i.e. $f$ is birationally isotrivial (cf. also \cite[Corollary 3.2]{PS2}).
 By analogy with Ueno's Conjecture $K$, we propose the following strengthening:

-\begin{intro-conjecture} Let $f \colon X \to A$ be an algebraic fiber space, with $X$ a smooth projective variety and $A$ an abelian variety, and with general fiber $F$.
+\begin{intro-conjecture} Let $f \colon X \to A$ be an algebraic fiber space, with $X$ a smooth projective variety, $A$ an abelian variety, and general fiber $F$ with $\kappa (F) \ge 0$.
 If $f$ is smooth away from a closed set of codimension at least $2$ in $A$ , then there exists an isogeny $A' \to A$ such that

 i.e. $X$ becomes birational to a product after an \'etale base change. \end{intro-conjecture}